Configuration

 class: beast # standard | fast | large | beast

-type: c7a.48xlarge # explicit provider type, overrides class fallback
+serverType: c7a.48xlarge # explicit provider type; overrides class fallback

 network: auto # auto | tailscale | public